-Parent Teacher Conferences & Students' Portfolio will be schedule for: Dates: 11-17-15 through 11-19-15.
-The portfolio conferences will provide parents with a clear understanding of their child's academic performance and progress.
+Parent Teacher Conferences & Students' Portfolio will be scheduled for: date to be announced.

+• The portfolio conferences will provide parents with a clear understanding of their child's academic performance and progress.

 3. Provide parents with frequent reports on their children's progress.
 Specifically, the school will provide reports as follows: